century-mvm/PickupSampah/README.md

-# android app pickup sampah using java with firebase
+# pickup sampah using java with firebase
-app help mitigate trash become piled up and enhance efficiency of pickup trash
+android app help mitigate trash become piled up and enhance efficiency of pickup trash

 ## PROGRESS
 - [ ] login and signup